Karumi/learnyougit/exercises/git_commit/problem.md

 ## In-depth

 To store the tracked files, Git builds `tree` and `commit` objects.
-Tree objects are a like directories, they store names, permissions and pointers to other objects, be it blobs or other trees.
+Tree objects are like directories, they store names, permissions and pointers to other objects, be it blobs or other trees.
 In the other hand, commit objects store a pointer to a tree and all the metadata related to the snapshot, that means, committer name, creation timestamp, message, etc.

 If we take a look at your Git directory you can see there are more objects now.
 These are the tree and commit objects you just created: